improvedk/improve.dk/source/_posts/in-the-nick-of-time-band-aid-solution-for-umbraco/in-the-nick-of-time-band-aid-solution-for-umbraco.md

 date: 2012-05-14
 tags: [Umbraco]
 ---
-As I write this I’m finishing the last details on a new website project I’m working on for a client.
+As I write this I'm finishing the last details on a new website project I'm working on for a client.
 A couple of months ago I made the easy decision of going with [Umbraco](http://umbraco.org/) as the underlying CMS.
-I’ve had excellent experiences with Umbraco previously and the [community](http://our.umbraco.org/) is amazing.
+I've had excellent experiences with Umbraco previously and the [community](http://our.umbraco.org/) is amazing.

 <!-- more -->